-Dysphagia is not a common symptom in the early stages of mesothelioma.
-It most often occurs in later stages as the tumors in the chest cavity grow and spread or metastasize.
-The esophagus is the tube that leads from the mouth to the stomach and food and liquids must move down it to get to the digestive tract.
-When tumors grow toward the esophagus and press against it, they can compress it and restrict movement of foods and liquids.
-A tumor may also grow directly into the esophagus, also causing dysphagia.
+During the earliest stages of mesothelioma, dysphagia in uncommon.
+It most often occurs in later stages as the tumors in the chest cavity metastasize.
+Your esophagus is the name of the tube that leads from the mouth to the stomach.
+All foods and liquids must move down your esophagus to reach your stomach and digestive tract.
+When tumors grow toward the esophagus, they can compress it, restricting the movement of foods and liquids.
+A tumor may also grow directly into the esophagus and cause dysphagia.

-A few cases have been reported of patients presenting with dysphagia as the symptom that leads to a diagnosis of mesothelioma.
-It is rare, as most patients will first experience chest pains, difficulty breathing, coughing, and other symptoms that lead to a doctor’s visit and diagnosis.
-However, in rare cases, a tumor may grow close to the esophagus or a patient may not get a diagnosis until the cancer is advanced enough to affect the esophagus.
+Several patients were diagnosed with mesothelioma after experiencing dysphagia, but this is very uncommon.
+Typically, the first symptoms someone with mesothelioma experiences are chest pains, difficulty breathing, and coughing.
+However, in rare cases, a tumor may grow close to the esophagus.
+For others, they may not receive a diagnosis until the cancer is advanced enough to affect the esophagus.

 Treatment for Dysphagia

-Experiencing difficulty swallowing is uncomfortable, but it also has a ripple effect on health.
-If you struggle to swallow, and even have pain while trying to swallow, it makes eating much more difficult.
-You may not eat as much as you would like, and when you do eat, you may turn to the same few foods that are easier to eat.
-The result of this can be weight loss and malnutrition.
-Treatment of dysphagia is important for these reason, but also to make life more enjoyable and as part of palliative care, even if the underlying cancer cannot be cured.
+Difficulty swallowing is uncomfortable and has a ripple effect on health.
+If you struggle to swallow, it makes eating and drinking difficult.
+As a result, you may not eat as much as you would like or rely on foods that are easier to swallow.
+This can lead to weight loss and malnutrition.
+To remain healthy, it is important to treat dysphagia.
+Proper treatment can also make life more enjoyable and be used as palliative care when the underlying cancer cannot be cured.

 Treatment strategies depend on the extent of the dysphagia.
-Lifestyle and dietary changes may help early on, but when those fail to be effective, medical treatments may be necessary.
-Surgery may be used to remove part of the tumor and to restore flow through the esophagus, for instance, but this may be limited depending on a patient’s overall health.
+Lifestyle and dietary changes are generally helpful in the earlier stages of cancer.
+However, when those methods fail, medical treatments may be necessary.
+Surgery can remove part of the tumor and restore flow through the esophagus.
+However, surgery may not be an option if the patient’s overall health is poor.
 In severe cases of dysphagia, especially for patients in the hospital or hospice, a feeding tube can be used to maintain nutrition.

 Coping with Dysphagia

-In addition to medical treatment there are ways that you can eat, and a variety of foods that you can eat to overcome the issues associated with dysphagia.
-You can make eating easier by sitting upright with good posture when swallowing and eating smaller meals every few hours instead of trying to eat two or three big meals per day.
-Try eating colder or room temperature foods instead of hot foods, which can irritate your throat.
-Straws can also be helpful for eating liquid meals as opposed to drinking them out of a glass.
+In addition to medical treatment, there are ways you can eat that can help with difficulty swallowing.
+There are also a variety of foods you can eat to overcome issues associated with dysphagia.
+Eating in an upright position and maintaining good posture when swallowing is one important strategy.
+You can also eat small frequent meals rather than three big meals per day.
+Eating colder or room temperature foods may also help since hot foods can irritate your throat.
+Straws are helpful when drinking beverages or consuming liquid meals.

-Any food that is smooth and liquid will be easiest to eat, but this doesn’t mean that you can only eat ice cream, milkshakes, and popsicles.
-To get better nutrition try things like smoothies, which blend together dairy products, fruits, vegetables, and nutritional supplements.
-These are easy to swallow and are packed with nutrition if made with a variety of foods.
-Soups are also great, especially blended soups.
+Foods with smooth textures are easiest to eat.
+However this does not mean you can only eat ice cream, milkshakes, and pudding.
+Smoothies are a healthier options and blend together dairy products, fruits, vegetables, and nutritional supplements.
+Soups are also great option, especially blended soups.
 For protein, foods like scrambled eggs, cottage cheese, and yogurt are easy to swallow.
-If you still struggle to get adequate nutrition or to get anything down, talk to your doctor about working with a dietician or physical therapist.
+If you continue to struggle swallowing, talk to your doctor about working with a dietitian or physical therapist.

-Living with mesothelioma is challenging because of symptoms like dysphagia.
-When you can no longer enjoy food or drink, life becomes less enjoyable.
-When the inability to eat or drink causes things like dangerous weight loss, malnutrition, infections, and dehydration, dysphagia can cause your health to deteriorate significantly.
-Monitor your symptoms carefully and always talk to your doctor when you notice something new.
-Dysphagia can be managed so that you can continue to get good nutrition and continue to fight mesothelioma.
+Mesothelioma has many challenging symptoms including dysphagia.
+When you no longer enjoy food or drink, life becomes less enjoyable.
+When the inability to eat or drink causes dangerous weight loss, malnutrition, infections, and dehydration, your health deteriorates significantly.
+Monitor your symptoms carefully, and talk to your doctor when there are any changes.
+Dysphagia can usually be managed to ensure you get the good nutrition you need to fight mesothelioma.